Riacho dos Machados

 Riacho dos Machados is a municipality in the northern region of Minas Gerais, Brazil.
 The population in 2020 was 9,476.

-Location
+Geography

 The municipality has area of 1,309 km².
 The elevation is 821 meters.
 It became a municipality in 1962.
 The postal code (CEP) is 39529-000.

 Porteirinha is part of the statistical microregion of Janaúba.
 It is southeast of Janaúba on MG-120.
 The distance to Janauba is 66 km.
 Neighboring municipalities are: Porteirinha, Janaúba, Francisco Sá, Grão Mogol, Rio Pardo de Minas, and Serranópolis de Minas.
 The distance to the state capital, Belo Horizonte, is 559 km.

 The municipality contains part of the 49,830 ha Serra Nova State Park, created in 2003.

 Economy

 The main economic activities are cattle raising (20,000 head in 2006) and farming with a large production of corn (4,350 ha.) and beans (2,890 ha.) and modest production of citrus fruits, cotton, and sorghum.
 In the urban area there were no financial institutions as of 2006.
 There were 197 automobiles, giving a ratio of about one automobile for every 46 inhabitants.
 The Gross Domestic Product was R$ 23,238,000 (2005) a year, which was mainly generated by services and agriculture.
 Health care was provided by 5 public health clinics.
 There were no private hospitals as of 2005.